Marshall Henderson: Professional career

 After going undrafted in the 2014 NBA draft, Henderson landed a tryout in Italy that led to short contracts with Orsi Derthona Basket Tortona and OpenjobMetis Varese.
 After the Italian jobs dried up, Henderson's next stop was Qatar.
 On November 1, 2014, he signed with Al Rayyan Doha of the Qatari Basketball League.
 A week later, he was a member of the 2014 Arab Club Championship team, where he earned MVP honors.
 His stint with Al Rayyan lasted until January 2015, with his last game for the club coming on December 31.
 In nine league games for Al Rayyan, he averaged 17.1 points and 5.6 rebounds per game.

-In mid-February 2015, Henderson signed a $10,000 per month contract with Naft Al-Janoob of the Iraqi Division I Basketball League.
+In mid-February 2015, Henderson signed a $10,000 per month contract with Naft Al-Janoob of the Iraqi Basketball Premier League.

 On September 18, 2015, Henderson signed with the Sacramento Kings.
 However, he was later waived by the Kings on October 15 after appearing in one preseason game.
 On November 2, he was acquired by the Reno Bighorns of the NBA Development League as an affiliate player of the Kings.
 On November 27, he was waived by Reno after averaging 6.8 points and 1.2 rebounds in four games.

 On October 25, 2016, Henderson signed with Pavia Basket in the Italian Serie C-Gold.

 Since April 2017 following his season in Italy, Henderson has not had a professional basketball contract and plays recreationally in Dallas, Texas.